 “Aaronsen Family Services is certified and licensed by the State of California.
 We cannot make false claims for our Reorientation program; we would lose our license to conduct business in this state if we did.
 If you look into any of the ex-gay programs, ask to see their State license to operate.
 They will tell you that they don’t need a license because they are part of a church.
 Or they will show you a county business license, not a State license.
 Our license is right here on the wall next to where you’re sitting.
 That’s what you want to see when you ask to see an ex-gay program’s State license.
 You’ll find that none of them have a State license.”

 “Jason didn’t just become gay.
-You may be thinking that he woke up one morning and decided to live the ‘gay lifestyle’ as the result of being seduced by some other boy to become gay, or he decided on his own.
+You may be thinking that he woke up one morning and decided to live the ‘gay lifestyle’ perhaps as the result of being seduced by some other boy to become gay, or he just decided one day on his own.
 Let me assure you that this is an urban legend.
-No boy would voluntarily decide that he is gay or be seduced to be gay by someone else when that is not part of his genetic makeup.
+No boy would voluntarily decide that he is gay or be seduced to be gay by someone else when that is not part of his own genetic makeup.

-“Another urban legend is that it’s the parent’s fault, your and your husband’s fault.
+“Another urban legend is that it’s the parent’s fault, your and your husband’s faults.
 That you did something wrong that has led Jason down an erroneous path.
 Let me assure you that this is not the case.
 Parents do not turn their children gay.
-Just as no boy who is not genetically gay would want to ‘become’ gay, the parent’s role, the upbringing of the child, cannot lead a boy to decide that he is gay.
+They cannot teach their sons to be gay.
+Just as no boy who is not genetically gay would want to ‘become’ gay, the parent’s role, the upbringing of the child, cannot turn a boy, or teach a boy, to decide that he is gay.

 “There are some exceptions.
 In a dysfunctional family, or where abuse is common, a boy may be led to a gay relationship because that’s the only way he can find love and caring.
 We provide counseling for children who have experienced those situations, and it’s a much more intensive and complex problem to resolve.
 In these situations we are required to report to Child Protective Services, and our fees for counseling a child in that case are covered by the State of California.
 Based on what you’ve told me, I do not see that as a factor in Jason’s situation.

 “There is another factor.
 Many boys who are gay are tightly closeted or in denial.
-That could be caused by parental attitudes; being a member of a church that has a strong homophobic point of view; a homophobic atmosphere or bullying at their school; or participation on a sports team where homophobic attitudes prevail, a situation that’s true at most high schools even today.
+That could be caused by parental attitudes; being a member of a church that has a strong homophobic point of view; a homophobic atmosphere or bullying at their school; or participation on a sports team where homophobic attitudes prevail, a situation that’s true in sports at many high schools even today.
 It is estimated that a majority of high school students who are gay are closeted, afraid to let their peers know that they are gay.
-Many of these students come out when they go to a university.
+Many of these students come out when they go to a university and no longer live at home.
 If Jason is gay, then he definitely isn’t tightly closeted or in denial.
 He decided to come out to you and your family.
 That is a good sign, and if Jason is gay it’s a very healthy sign.

 “If you continue with our counseling sessions we will help you cope with whatever conclusions we draw about Jason, and help you understand how important it is to continue to love him.”